 - Finally, we know family, and they know us.
 Maintaining objectivity in a family situation is nigh on impossible.
 We are creatures of emotion, and when we are heavily invested emotionally, we almost certainty will lose objectivity, at least at some point and to some degree.
 We all have an interesting way of viewing our family members through the lens of our experiences with them that, again, is often clouded with emotional overtones that may keep us from seeing them as they really are.
 That doesn’t mean we shouldn’t engage in emotionally laden family situations.
 It simply means that we need to be aware or beware.
 Emotional hijacking is more the norm than we are oftentimes willing or able to acknowledge.

-John is The Village Business Institute’s Consulting & Training Manager and also serves as an Organization Development Consultant and Trainer.
+John retired from The Village Business Institute in 2019.
 He has a bachelor’s degree in psychology from the University of Alaska, Anchorage, and a Master of Management degree from the University of Mary, Fargo where he serves as an adjunct faculty member.
-He is a motivational speaker with over 18 years of experience in providing training programs and consulting services in a wide variety of organization development scenarios.
+He is a motivational speaker with over 20 years of experience in providing training programs and consulting services in a wide variety of organization development scenarios.
 John is registered with the Supreme Court of the State of Minnesota as a Qualified Neutral mediator under ADR Rule 114, and is also certified in Internal Investigations by the Council on Education in Management.